JustinMorgan/universal-boilerplate/README.md

 All steps after the first are optional.
 Pick and choose as you like.

 1.  **Clone this repo** to your machine.
-2.  **Import .gitconfig:** Add the following to the top of your personal `.gitconfig` in your home folder (`~/.gitconfig` or `$HOME/.gitconfig`).
+2.  **Import .gitconfig:** Add the following to the top of your personal global `.gitconfig` (`~/.gitconfig` or `$HOME/.gitconfig`).
 If you don't have this file, create it.

         [include]
             path = "<path/to/universal-boilerplate>/git-tools/.gitconfig"

-3.  **Set up the command-line shortcuts:** For Unix-style shells like Bash, source `alias.sh` in your personal shell profile (`~/.bash_profile` or `~/.zshrc`).
+3.  **Set up the command-line shortcuts:** For Unix-style shells like Bash, source `shortcuts.sh` in your personal shell profile (`~/.bash_profile` or `~/.zshrc`).

-        source <path/to/universal-boilerplate>/terminal-shortcuts/alias.sh
+        source <path/to/universal-boilerplate>/shortcuts/shortcuts.sh

     Customizing a Windows command line (CMD or PowerShell) is trickier.
 If you open the Windows Terminal app and press `Ctrl-,`, it should open the settings.
 Find your preferred terminal program under Profiles and edit the command line that runs it.
 For CMD, the profile is named "Command Prompt" and the command should be something like:

-        C:\Windows\System32\cmd.exe /k "<path\to\universal-boilerplate>\terminal-shortcuts\alias.cmd"
+        %SystemRoot%\System32\cmd.exe /k "<path\to\universal-boilerplate>\shortcuts\shortcuts.cmd"

 4.  **Improve your shell prompt:** Source `bash-prompt.sh` or `zsh-prompt.sh` in your personal shell profile as described above:

-        source <path/to/universal-boilerplate>/shell-prompt/bash-prompt.sh
+        source <path/to/universal-boilerplate>/prompt/bash-prompt.sh

-5.  **Create a .gitignore:** This one is different in that it's not already built for you.
-You'll want to manually create a .gitignore file according to your own setup, but you can get the code from the **git-tools/gitignore** folder.
+5.  **Create a .gitignore:** This one is different in that it's not pre-built.
+You'll want to manually create a .gitignore file according to your own setup, but you can get the code from the `git-tools/gitignore` folder.
 See below for more info.

-# Using the boilerplate gitconfig (git-tools/.gitconfig)
+# Using the boilerplate gitconfig

-The **.gitconfig** file is the primary feature here.
+The `git-tools/.gitconfig` file is the primary feature here.
 It has an extensive set of aliases/macros designed to make Git more convenient, organize typical commands into workflows, provide constant visibility for your Git state, and protect you from easy mistakes.
 Typical usage is to include this file at the top of your personal .gitconfig.
 If you don't like any of the macros here, you can override them after the include.

 The `cm`, `cmv`, and related commands deserve special attention.
 They include `add`, `commit`, and displaying the result into a convenient, safer workflow.
 They'll save typing, but most of all they'll keep you aware of your repo's state and make sure you never forget to add your changes.
 You shouldn't ever need to use `commit` (or its shortcut `ci`) unless you're doing something specific.